-HCPS consistently strives to ensure that all teachers of special education students deliver high quality specially designed instruction to meet the individual needs of each student.
+HCPS consistently strives to ensure that all teachers of special education students deliver high quality, specially designed instruction to meet the individual needs of each student.
 Through a strong commitment to inclusion, the majority of HCPS special educators work side by side general education teachers in co-taught classrooms.
 Historically, special education students do not perform as well as their non-disabled peers on State assessments and other formative assessment measures.
 To accelerate learning and to address long-standing achievement gaps between the SE subgroup and their non-disabled peers, HCPS commits to:

-Ensure a full continuum of intervention is implemented with fidelity at every HCPS school: Through collaboration with the Curriculum and Instruction, Special Education and the Office of Accountability, HCPS strives to ensure that a full continuum of intervention is available to address the diverse needs of HCPS students with disabilities.
-The HCPS Special Education Leadership team regularly gathers and reviews data to evaluate the efficacy of tier two and tier three interventions used to provide specially designed instruction to students who have an IEP.
+Ensure a full continuum of intervention is implemented with fidelity at every HCPS school: Through collaboration with the Curriculum and Instruction, Special Education, and Accountability, offices, HCPS strives to ensure that a full continuum of intervention is available to address the diverse needs of HCPS students with disabilities.
+The HCPS Special Education Leadership Team regularly gathers and reviews data to evaluate the efficacy of tier two and tier three interventions used to provide specially designed instruction to students who have an IEP.
 Alignment between the methodology of specific interventions to the individual needs of each student is essential to accelerating student learning to ensure that all students are college and career ready by 10th grade.
 On-going review of the existing HCPS interventions and exploration of additional programs is essential to this process.
 In addition to collaborating with Curriculum and Instruction regarding the efficacy of the existing HCPS interventions, the Office of Special Education also utilizes grants and other funding sources to research and pilot additional programs targeted at gaps within our existing continuum of interventions.
 Once adopted and approved by GCC, the HCPS Special Education Leadership team works with Curriculum and Instruction to provide training, coaching and job-embedded professional development to all stakeholders.

 Increase opportunities for mentorship and coaching by highly qualified staff: The HCPS Special Education Leadership Team consists of Special Education Coordinators, Teacher Specialists, Board Certified Behavior Analysts (BCBAs) and Behavior Coaches who work directly with special education teachers and other school-based staff to deliver traditional and jobembedded professional development.
 With increasing enrollment and the goal of all students being college and career ready by 10th grade, HCPS needs to increase our capacity to support and grow our teachers and support staff.
+Rather than contracting out for language services, in addition to the qualifications for educational evaluators and school psychologists that are already considered, it is essential to look for individuals who are fluent in another language, preferably Spanish, so that the assessment needs of ELs who are being evaluated for special education services can be met.